-Are different business function processes really that different?
+Are different non-IT supporting processes really that different?

 - Maintaining your process (e.g. IT monitoring, job appraisal meetings, and supplier contract reviews)

 - Deviations from your process (solving IT disruptions, sickness and dismissal notices, and broken coffee machines).
 And